Police begin arrests, escalate efforts to end Canada’s ‘Freedom Convoy’

 Pressure to crack down has been mounting since Monday, when Trudeau invoked the never-before-used 1988 Emergencies Act, which grants the federal government broad powers to respond to the crisis for up to 30 days.
 Critics say Trudeau overreached.

-Parliament canceled a scheduled debate on the act Friday because the police operations in the area.
+Parliament canceled a scheduled debate on the act Friday because of the police operations in the area.

 Shortly before her arrest Thursday, Lich mingled with protesters in the snow in front of Canada’s parliament and urged people to “hold the line.”
 Lich is a well-known organizer among anti-lockdown and Islamophobic movements in Canada.

 Videos circulating on social media showing Barber, another public-facing voice for the convoy, being handcuffed on a Ottawa street Thursday.
-Barber, one of few truck drivers among top organizers, has a large following in Tik Tok, where he propagates far-right views.
+Barber, one of few truck drivers among top organizers, has a large following on Tik Tok, where he propagates far-right views.

 Protesters maintain that their demonstration is peaceful and not illegal.
 No other key organizers have been arrested, Dagny said by text message Thursday night.